Tharun-VIT/Power-BI-Assignment-1/README.md

 - Data visualization becomes more easier in just few clicks, drag and drops.
 Power BI comes with 180+ visualization techniques which are interactive, formattable to create colorful plots and graphs.
 - Power Query editor which heart of Power BI makes a record of changes what the analyst is doing, So that if they can revert back to any specific step directly and make changes in all subsequent steps automatically.
 - Power BI creates a Data model how different data is related to each other
-- All the data such as reports/Dashboards are kept very secure
+- Data ingestion from various sources, All the data such as reports/Dashboards are very secure

+### 3. Explain Descriptive analytics?